Mainland Southeast Asia martial arts: Cambodia

+Bokator is an ancient Cambodian martial art with roots in the 1st century.
+It prioritises physical and mental development through strength, discipline, and a commitment to non-violence.
+It combines physical combat techniques with a strong focus on mental discipline rooted in respect for nature and societal values.
+Masters, some believed to possess special healing and protective abilities, guide apprentices in understanding their roles and responsibilities, ultimately preparing them to safeguard communities, the environment, and advocate for justice and peace.
+Bokator remains an integral part of Cambodian culture, not only as a martial art but also in rituals dedicated to local deities and festive events.
+These occasions often incorporate traditional elements like dance, music, and traditional medicine.
+Bokator symbolises Cambodia's cultural, social, and religious values and enjoys a broad following across age, gender, education, and social status.

-Pradal Serey is an unarmed martial art from Cambodia.
+Kun Khmer or Pradal Serey is an unarmed martial art from Cambodia.
 In Khmer the word pradal means fighting or boxing and serey means free.
 Originally used for warfare, pradal serey is now one of Cambodia's national sports.
 Its moves have been slightly altered to comply with the modern rules.
 The martial art was turned into a sport when French colonists arrived and added components of Western boxing such as a boxing ring, boxing gloves, weight classes and timed rounds.

 Khmer traditional wrestling is a folk wrestling style from Cambodia.
 It has been practiced as far back as the Angkor period and is depicted on the bas-reliefs of certain temples.
 The earliest form of Khmer traditional wrestling was called Maloyuth.
 Maloyuth was created in 788 A.D. by Brahmin Timu.
 It evolved to the current form of wrestling, Cham Bab, in the 8th century.
 Although predominantly a male sport today, Khmer wrestling was once practiced by both sexes as female wrestlers are also displayed on the Banteay Srei temple.